Measure rigidity of Anosov flows via the factorization method: Introduction

-Now we may state our main measure rigidity theorem. \begin{thm} Assume $(M,g_{t},\mu)$ is a dynamical system such that $(M,g_{t},\mu)$ is an Anosov flow which satisfies the QNI condition, $\mu$ is $g_{t}$-ergodic an a generalized $u$-Gibbs state, then $\mu\mid_{W^{u}}$ is absolutely continuous, namely $\mu$ is an SRB measure. \end{thm}
+Now we may state our main measure rigidity theorem. \begin{thm} Assume $(M,g_{t},\mu)$ that $\mu$ satisfies Assumptions~\ref{standassm} and $\mu$ is a generalized $u$-Gibbs measure with respect to $W^{uu}$.
+If $\mu$ satisfy the QNI condition, then $\mu$ is an SRB measure. \end{thm}

-In the settings of Theorem~\ref{thm:measure-classification} for a four-manifold we have that any generalized $u$-Gibbs state is actually a $u$-Gibbs state, so in particular the conclusion of our theorem yields \begin{cor} Let $\mu$ be a $u$-Gibbs state on a four-dimensional manifold $M$ which is ergodic and invariant with respect to an Anosov flow $\{g_{t}\}$, such that $(M,g_{t},\mu)$ satisfies QNI.
-Then $\mu$ is an SRB measure. \end{cor} Recall the following result - every transitive Anosov flow admits a unique SRB measure.
-Moreover, in~\cite{PesinSinai1982}, Pesin and Sinai construct $u$-Gibbs measures by averaging smooth densities along $W^{u}$.
+We refer the reader to \S\ref{sec:backgroud} for a detailed account of the definitions involved in the discussion that follows.
+An Anosov flow is a hyperbolic flow over a compact $N$-dimensional Riemannian manifold $M$; at every point $x\in M$, the tangent bundle admits a splitting